taciturnaxolotl/unduckified/README.md

 > [!NOTE]
 > Umm yeah, I know I might not get to all of that and yes this is essentially me finally discovering PWAs and wanting to smash everything into one lol.

-- [ ] Omptimistic UI chat wrapper (basically [t3.chat](https://t3.chat) but entirely on your own machine and completely free and unlimited and oss)
+- [ ] Optimistic UI chat wrapper (basically [t3.chat](https://t3.chat) but entirely on your own machine and completely free and unlimited and oss)
 - [ ] Meta search engine as the default bang (so you can search Google, Bing, Yahoo, etc. all at once) this one is inspired by [mat-1/metasearch2](https://github.com/mat-1/metasearch2) but without the middleman server.

 ## Fancy smancy technical graphs 😮